MaxSteven/jamesrobinsonvfx.github.io/_posts/2021-09-11-attribute-bindings.md

 With ~112k points we can see that the `setpointattrib()` method takes about `0.081 seconds` to cook, whereas the **Attribute Bindings** method takes `0.002 seconds`!
-That's a pretty big difference, even though `0.08` seconds is pretty negligible too.
+That's a pretty big difference, though `0.08` seconds is pretty negligible too.

 What happens if we try with a a point cloud consisting of `30,000,000` points?

 [![Performance Test 30m Points]({{ images }}/perf-test-30m.png)]({{ images }}/perf-test-30m.png)

-The difference is ~30x faster on my machine.
-Now the difference between `0.15s` and `4.0s` per cook might not seem like a huge amount if you're already waiting a minute or so per-frame to process a heavy point cloud (like a big FLIP sim).
+**Attribute Bindings** wins by a factor of ~30x on my machine.
+Now the difference between `0.13s` and `3.9s` per cook might not seem like a huge amount if you're already waiting a minute or so per-frame to process a heavy point cloud (like a big FLIP sim).
 But consider that in this example we are writing just a *single* attribute, in *one* wrangle.
 In a real-world setup, you might have several attributes and be